Alignak-monitoring/alignak/doc/source/07_advanced/eventhandlers.rst

 Permissions For Event Handler Commands
 =======================================

-Event handler commands will normally execute with the same permissions as the user under which Shinken is running on your machine.
+Event handler commands will normally execute with the same permissions as the user under which Alignak is running on your machine.
 This can present a problem if you want to write an event handler that restarts system services, as root privileges are generally required to do these sorts of tasks.

-Ideally you should evaluate the types of event handlers you will be implementing and grant just enough permissions to the Shinken user for executing the necessary system commands.
+Ideally you should evaluate the types of event handlers you will be implementing and grant just enough permissions to the Alignak user for executing the necessary system commands.
 You might want to try using `sudo`_ to accomplish this.

 .. _advanced/eventhandlers#service_event_handler_example: